gem-pasteur/PanACoTA/doc/source/develop.rst

 This part is for people who want to work on developing `PanACoTA` package: adding new features, correcting bugs etc.

+PanACoTA is also hosted in gitlab, where all CI is done.
+Here is the link: https://gitlab.pasteur.fr/aperrin/pipeline_annotation

 Installing ``PanACoTA`` in development mode
 ===========================================